yijia2413/vagrant-cascading-hadoop-cluster/README.md

 * [Multitool](http://www.cascading.org/multitool/) - Command line tool for managing large files
 * [Load](http://www.cascading.org/load/) - Command line tool for load testing Hadoop

+To make getting started as easy as possible are the setup include build tools used by parts of the SDK:

+* [gradle](http://www.gradle.org/) - build tool used by Cascading and its related projects
+* [leiningen 2](http://leiningen.org/) - a popular build tool in the clojure community, which is used in the [cascalog](http://cascalog.org/) tutorial included in the SDK
+* [sbt](http://www.scala-sbt.org/) - a popular build tool in the scala, which is used in the [scalding](https://github.com/twitter/scalding/wiki) tutorial included in the SDK

 This work is based on:
 http://cscarioni.blogspot.co.uk/2012/09/setting-up-hadoop-virtual-cluster-with.html